morganlemin/morganlemin.github.io/README.md

 #### What is a Delphi study?

-Delphi studies are generally implemented when the knowledge available on a topic is incomplete or uncertain.
+Delphi studies are generally implemented when the knowledge available on a topic is incomplete or uncertain (5).
 They work by first convening a group of experts in the field and then providing them with iterative rounds of survey questionnaires until consensus is reached.
 Each questionnaire is followed by a summary of the results from previous questionnaire and feedback sent to the expert participants.
-Thereby, Delphi facilitates a structured process for a group of experts to communicate, reach consensus or define the areas where consensus is not possible.
-Tamarozzi et al. (2024) conducted a Delphi study on definitions in imported human schistosomiasis.
+Thereby, Delphi facilitates a structured process for a group of experts to communicate, reach consensus or define the areas where consensus is not possible (5).
+Tamarozzi et al. (2024) conducted a Delphi study on definitions in imported human schistosomiasis (6).

 #### Why is the Delphi method appropriate for this study?